Woodbrooke Where You Are

 This course, designed particularly for those new to the Quaker way, will introduce the basic and essential elements of Quakerism.

-An online course for meetings consisting of three two hour modules: Early Christian experience, Jesus, and The Beginnings of the Church - survival and structure.
+An online course for meetings consisting of three, three hour modules: Early Christian experience, Jesus, and The Beginnings of the Church - survival and structure.

 This session offers the enticing prospect of spending a discomforting couple of hours as Jesus presses the question of what you do with what you have.